casz92/ebor/README.md

 {:ok, {"message", 123, 51.89}, ""}
 ```

-## 🏗 Contributing
-Want to improve EBOR?
-Follow these steps:
-- Fork the repository.
-- Create a feature branch: git checkout -b my-feature.
-- Submit a Pull Request!

 ## 📜 License
 This project is released under the MIT license.
 See LICENSE for details.